 Written by Jen Grenside.

 While issues can and will happen, keeping on top of general maintenance tasks will ensure your hotel is running safely and efficiently and prevent smaller issues from turning into major problems further down the line.
-Here at Access Hospitality, we’ve helped hundreds of hotels to manage their maintenance needs with software solutions specifically targeted to ensure checks happen and potential issues are identified and addressed quickly.
+Here at Access Hospitality, we’ve helped hundreds of hotels to manage their maintenance needs with hotel maintenance software specifically targeted to ensure checks happen and potential issues are identified and addressed quickly.

 In this article, we’re going to look at the tasks you should prioritise, whether they should be on your daily, weekly or seasonal checklists, and why investing in proactive and preventative measures could safeguard your hotel business against unplanned costs, ultimately keeping your staff and guests safe.